olganedelcu/hubspot/README.md

 ## Project Idea

-Create a simple CRM dashboard that allows users to authenticate with HubSpot, view their contacts, and add new contacts directly from our application.
+Create a simple CRM dashboard that allows users to authenticate with HubSpot, view their contacts, and add new contacts directly from our end(app).

 ## Project Overview